 What is breathlessness?

-Many people think chronic means ‘bad’.
-But it means ‘long-term’.
+To many people, chronic means ‘bad’.
+But it actually means ‘long-term’.

 Breathlessness is not only a physical symptom.
 It’s also a feeling that affects the way we think and act.
 We each feel it differently:

-- Your chest might feel so tight it feels like the breath cannot get in.
+- Your chest might feel so tight, it feels like you can’t breathe in properly

-- You might feel you’re suffocating or not being able to get enough air and you feel you need to take deep breaths but can’t.
+- You might feel you’re suffocating, and you need to take deep breaths but can’t

 When I walk with my husband and our dog, sometimes I have a determined effort to speed up a little.
 I know I should let myself get out of breath, but then my chest tightens.
 I feel I am breathing against a wall and the wheezing and coughing start.Margaret